patrickbald/Been-There-Done-That/README.md

 In project directory:

-Make sure you install react: npm install create-react-app You will need node.js installed first: https://nodejs.org/en/download/
+Make sure you install react: npm install create-react-app <br />
+You will need node.js installed first: https://nodejs.org/en/download/

 You also may need to install some of the libraries and tools we are using: